couchbaselabs/node-ottoman/vuepress/guides/schema.md

 Keys may also be assigned to nested objects containing further key/type definitions like the meta property above.
 This will happen whenever a key's value is a POJO that lacks a bona-fide type property.
 In these cases, only the leaves in a tree are given actual paths in the schema (like meta.votes and meta.favs above), and the branches do not have actual paths.
 A side-effect of this is that meta above cannot have its own validation.
 If validation is needed up the tree.
-A path needs to be created up the tree
+A path needs to be created up the tree.
-- see the Subdocuments section for more information on how to do this.
-Also read the Mixed subsection of the SchemaTypes guide for some gotchas.

 ## Allowed SchemaTypes are: